dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 that preserves a block pre-order, namely, it results in exactly the same read/write sets as a sequential execution.
-If, in a sequential execution, TXk reads a value that TXj wrote, i.e., TXj is the highest transaction preceding TXk that writes to this particular memory location, we denote this by TXj &rarr; TXk.
+If, in a sequential execution, TXk reads a value that TXj wrote, i.e., TXj is the highest transaction preceding TXk that writes to this particular memory location, we denote this by:

+> TXj &rarr; TXk

 A parallel execution must guarantee that all transactions indeed read values adhering to these dependencies.
 That is, when TXk reads from memory, it must obtain the value(s) written by TXj, TXj &rarr; TXk, if a dependency exists;
 or the initial value at that memory location when the block execution started, if none.